codewitch-honey-crisis/core2_clock/README.md

 - src/main.cpp: The main application logic

 - platformio.ini: The project configuration file
-- no_ota.csv: repartition to remove OTA to make room
+- 16MB.csv: set the Core2/Tough partitions to the correct settings